Keeping your remote workers together as a team can be challenging.

 For teams who never meet face to face, there are plenty of solutions to mimic office banter and create real human connections.
 Bring fun and a sense of togetherness into your remote company with these tools for virtual team building activities.

-1. Recognition: to nurture a great company culture
+1. Celebration hub: to nurture a great company culture

 You can't really pin a fun picture of the employee of the week on the wall if you're a remote team.
 So how do you make sure your team members get the recognition they deserve and know others are celebrating with them?
-Try Perkbox Recognition.
+Try Perkbox Celebration hub.

 This platform works as a company-wide recognition feed that puts incredible work front and centre.
 You can create custom rewards or pick from the rewards the platform offers to make sure your employees value the rewards they're receiving.